navarasu/serverless-ruby-layer/docs/usage_examples/use_local_bundler.md

-##  Using locallly installed bundler for gems which native  extensions
+##  Using locallly installed bundler for gems without any native extensions

 <!-- tabs:start -->